-But you’re not sure about it?
+But you're not sure if it's ready to publish?

-I know, it’s tough to get a white paper done right.
+We know, it's tough to get a white paper done right.

-Most white paper writers won’t touch someone else’s draft.
-They want to start over from scratch, just like a programmer who won’t touch anyone else’s code.
+And most white paper writers won't touch someone else's draft.
+They want to start over from scratch, just like a programmer who won't touch anyone else's code.

 These often include items like this: